HaldiH/tat/docs/user-guide/installation.md

 #### Windows

+If you used the installer, a shortcut should be available on the Desktop and in the Start Menu named _Tomography Analysis Tool_.
+Just click on it to start the application.

-If you are on windows, an executable file should be available in the start menu, to find it simply type `tat` in the search bar.
+If you used pip or sources installation, an executable file should be available in the start menu, to find it simply type `tat` in the search bar.
 Click `tat.exe` to open the application.

 #### Linux